arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes.md

 # 2019, A Year of Many Changes

-Last year, we made a whole diversity of changes in all GitHub Arcus repositories and even made some new ones.
-It was a year of making the existing 'basic' functionality future-proof and more extensive so new projects _really_ benefit from it.
+In 2019 we've [announced **Arcus**](https://www.codit.eu/blog/announcing-arcus/), a set of open-source components that make it easier to build applications that run on Microsoft Azure.

+Since then we've been working hard to provide more functionality, make it easier to use and even introduce new areas where we are investing in!

+With Arcus we strive to reduce rewriting functionality that all our customers need so that we can focus on their business needs rather than infrastructure.

-Come and take a look at what we've done in the Arcus factory!
+Come and take a look at what we've done on Arcus!

 ## YAML as New Build System